psychemedia/storytelling-notes/twa-sisters-binnorie.md

 4 'Will ye gae to yon Tweed mill-dam,
-And see our father's ships come to land? '
+And see our father's ships come to land?'

 6 They baith stood up upon a stane,
 The eldest dang the youngest in.